What are the pros and cons of zero hour contracts?

 Share this blog

 Zero hour contracts have been the focus of plenty of attention in recent years and have in some quarters gained a negative reputation.
-Some observers believe that they allow employers to treat people poorly due to the fact that there is little legislation to regulate their use.
-Despite this, many organisations still choose to offer employees zero hour contracts and equally, many employees accept.
+Some observers believe that they allow employers to treat people poorly because there is little legislation to regulate their use.
+Despite this, many organisations still choose to offer employees zero hour contracts, and equally, many employees accept.
+If your business is thinking about offering zero hour contracts to employees, or you’re about to sign on the dotted line, keep reading as we explore all the pros and cons of zero hour contracts.

 A zero hour contract is a form of contract under which an employer is under no obligation to provide a prescribed number of working hours, or even to guarantee any working hours at all.
 Currently, there is no statutory legal definition of a zero hour contract.
-The Chartered Institute of Personnel and Development (CIPD) though have provided their definition of a zero hours contract as being, “an agreement between two parties that one may be asked to perform work for another but there is no minimum set contracted hours”.
+The Chartered Institute of Personnel and Development (CIPD) though has provided their definition of a zero hours contract as being, “an agreement between two parties that one may be asked to perform work for another but there is no minimum set contracted hours”.

 The details contained in zero hour contracts will vary between employers.
 But they should provide the rate of pay and the individual’s employment status (whether they are a worker or an employee).
 They should also detail if the individual is obliged to accept all work offered to them or if they have the freedom to decline work and any consequences of that.
 Details of the name of the employer and the rights and obligations of staff should also be included.